larryhastings/starvote/README.md

 The differences between the three is how they allocate vs. reweigh ballots.
-Allocated Score Voting and Sequentially Spent Score both allocate ballots, Reweighted Range Voting never does--with RRV every vote is counted in every round.
+Allocated Score Voting and Sequentially Spent Score both allocate ballots, Reweighted Range Voting never does--RRV counts every vote in every round.
 Also, the three systems use different formulae to compute the new weight of a ballot after each round.
 In Allocated Score and Sequentially Spent Score,